federicomariamassari/udacity-sfend/projects/p1/p1-lidar-obstacle-detection.md

 #### Reconstruct the Original Object Flattened

 Set roll (X) and pitch (Y) to zero, keep yaw (Z) as it was extracted.
-Feed the angles into basic 3D rotation matrices [12] and multiply them in a ZYX fashion to obtain a new rotation matrix for the box, aligned on the XY-plane.
+Feed the angles into basic 3D rotation matrices [12] and multiply them in a ZYX fashion to obtain a new rotation matrix for the box, aligned to the XY-plane.
 Finally, convert the rotation matrix into a new quaternion and pass it to the box.

 A comparison between regular and PCA-based bounding boxes appears in Figure 7.